Bringing electronic controls to hydraulics

 Artemis launched digital control at just the right time.
 Customers were becoming increasingly comfortable with electronic fuel systems for petrol and diesel engines in cars, for example.
 Working at first with makers of off-road vehicles, the small team at Artemis began developing a sequence of larger and larger systems.
 It was not long before they reached 50kW.
 Then, in 2008, in a demonstration with a BMW car, Artemis developed a 200kW series-hybrid transmission.
 The hydraulic system recovered energy when the vehicle braked, and optimised the engine speed and switched the engine off when it was not needed.
 The project showed that the hydraulic system could save around half of the fuel normally used in an urban driving cycle, with a similar cut in CO₂ emissions.

 The power output of hydraulic systems has continued to grow, along with the applications of the technology.
-For example, after cars, Artemis moved on to buses, in a project that involved turning a 12-year-old city bus into a hydraulic hybrid – see On the buses.
+For example, after cars, Artemis moved on to buses, in a project that involved turning a 12-year-old city bus into a hydraulic hybrid – see FURTHER APPLICATIONS

 The lower cost and ability to retrofit DD hydraulics into conventional systems is also behind a project to investigate regenerative braking in trains.
 As part of a competition, Accelerating Innovation in Rail, funded by Innovate UK.
 Artemis is working with the engineering consultancy Ricardo and train maker Bombardier on a hybrid rail vehicle.